-Whenever I speak to clients about binge eating, overeating, or even just eating in general – it usually brings up questions like “what even is a binge!?” and “am I binging or just eating…normally?”
+Whenever we speak to clients about binge eating, overeating, or even just eating in general – it usually brings up questions like “what even is a binge!?” and “am I binging or just eating…normally?”

-The problem with this is it’s pretty hard to know what someone else’s version of a “binge” is, and because we live in a diet culture, I often meet/see people who are “binge eating” who are just eating a pretty normal amount of food.
+The problem with this is it’s pretty hard to know what someone else’s version of a “binge” is, and because we live in a diet culture, we often meet/see people who are “binge eating” who are just eating a pretty normal amount of food.

-Like I said, it’s confusing.
-So in this article, I’m going to break down what people like me - disordered eating nutrition professionals - classify as binge eating, and what maybe isn’t binge eating but is still deserving of support.
-This article is in no way meant to say that if you’re not binging in the narrow standards that suggest a “binging problem”, that you’re not able to get support.
-Anyone who’s eating or thoughts about food are getting in the way of them living a full life are completely deserving of support.
+In this article, we’re going to break down what people like me – disordered eating nutrition professionals – classify as binge eating, and what maybe isn’t binge eating but is still deserving of support.

 We are not baby birds, let’s not eat like them